 Meteorology is hardly a dry subject in the state of New York.
 After a successful career leading a weather station in Ithaca, NY, our protagonist Marguerite found herself overseeing all 23 weather stations in the state.
 Her primary responsibility was now to ensure the accuracy of weather reports throughout the state.
-Being particularly interested in precipitation, she instructed all stations to forecast, among their other predictions, the likelihood of rain $p \in [0,1]$ and the amount of rainfall $r \in \mathbb{R}+$ in inches. protagonal network in the state of New York.
-After a successful career leading a weather station in Ithaca, NY, our protagonist Marguerite found herself overseeing all 23 weather stations in the state.
-Her primary responsibility was now to ensure the accuracy of weather reports throughout the state.
+Being particularly interested in precipitation, she instructed all stations to forecast, among their other predictions, the likelihood of rain $p \in [0,1]$ and the amount of rainfall $r \in \mathbb{R}+$ in inches.

 After a few weeks, Marguerite took a look at forecasts given under her watch thus far, comparing them to what weather was actually recorded.
-To her dismay, while some stationmasters appeared to be doing their job, others were clearly not putting in as much effort to make accurate predictions, some reporting apparently at random, and others issuing the same forecast each day despite wildly changing conditions.
+To her dismay, while some station-masters appeared to be doing their job, others were clearly not putting in as much effort to make accurate predictions, some reporting apparently at random, and others issuing the same forecast each day despite wildly changing conditions.
 And after some thought, she realized, why would the stationmasters put in the effort?
 They were being paid to issue forecasts, but they had no skin in the game; their accuracy was not being enforced or even evaluated in any way.

 Well, no more.
-Marguerite had a brilliant idea: make the salaries of the stationmasters depend on the accuracy of their reports!
-Excited to try out her new plan, she informed all 23 stationmasters that 50% of their salary would be fixed, but the other 50% would be a function of how accurate their reports were, particularly with regard to precipitation.
+Marguerite had a brilliant idea: make the salaries of the station masters depend on the accuracy of their reports!
+Excited to try out her new plan, she informed all 23 station masters that 50% of their salary would be fixed, but the other 50% would be a function of how accurate their reports were, particularly with regard to precipitation.
 As soon as she had made the announcement, however, Marguerite realized that she needed to come up with a way to quantify the accuracy.
-Not thinking much of it, and without announcing her choice, she settled on a simple daily score: \$50 times the reported probability of what actually happened (i.e. $\$50 \cdot p$ if it rains and $\$50 \cdot (1-p)$ otherwise), plus a bonus \$30 if the rainfall r was within 0.1 inches of being correct.
-More precisely, the score would be where $\mathbb{1}$ is the indicator, and r^ is the actual rainfall value.
+Not thinking much of it, and without announcing her choice, she settled on a simple daily score: \$50 times the reported probability of what actually happened (i.e. $$50 \cdot p$ if it rains and $$50 \cdot (1-p)$ otherwise), plus a bonus \$30 if the rainfall r was within 0.1 inches of being correct.
+More precisely, the score would be where $\mathbb{I}$ is the indicator, and $r^$ is the actual rainfall value.

-$$50 \cdot (p \mathbb{1}{rain} + (1-p)\mathbb{1}{no rain}) + 30 \cdot \mathbb{1}{|r-r^| < 0.1},$$
+$$50 \cdot (p \mathbb{1}{\text{rain}} + (1-p)\mathbb{1}{\text{no rain}}) + 30 \cdot \mathbb{1}{|r-r^| < 0.1},$$ arrived, however, several stationmasters were enraged by their salaries, and demanded to know exactly how Marguerite was calculating the accuracy.
+She obliged and announced her formula to all, quelling the upset.